wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

    `checkout@v2` retrieves the latest (such as v2.1.0) in <a target="_blank" href="https://github.com/actions/checkout/releases">https://github.com/actions/checkout/releases</a>.
 The action's home page is at https://github.com/marketplace/actions/checkout

+   PROTIP: Monitor when versions are updated.
+When an upgrade is available, search through GitHub repos to see which ones should be upgraded.

    ### - name: step in Actions coding